MIghtyMattMe/GameEngineCoding/README.md

   - Contains the functions for the EngineManager that handles the inspector window.
 The inspector window is what is used to edit the variables of game objects.
 - main.cpp
   - Contains the core loop of the engine.
+- SaveBuildLoad.h
+  - Contains the functions for Saving the game, loading the game, and building the game.